-I am self-employed, so I have little knowledge about employee-sponsored retirement plans as I’ve never had one.
+I am self-employed, so I have little knowledge or advice to give about employee-sponsored retirement plans as I’ve never had one.
 But I do have experience and advice on how to pick individual retirement plans, also known as IRA’s and Roth IRA’s.

-I started investing with Vanguard 2 years ago, and I have been so happy with them, I have no plans to leave them.
+I started investing with Vanguard 2 years ago, and I have been so happy with them, I don’t have any plans to leave them.
 They make investing so easy.
-I only invest in two accounts there to keep things simple, and here they are:
+I only invest in two accounts with them to keep things simple, and here they are:

 Every year, I invest in the Vanguard “Target Retirement Fund,” with my $5,500.
 This fund is structured to target the year I want to retire in.

 For example, I am 36 years old and my wife is 28.
 I target age 65 as the worst-case year we want to retire in.
-(I can change it to a different year at any time, with no penalty fees, if I want to retire early, but I thought 65 was a good place to start.)
-So I invest in the target retirement account for the year 2045 for myself, and 2050 for my wife, when we will both be 65.
+(I can change it to a different year at any time, with no penalty fees, if I want to retire early, but I thought 65 was a good, conservative starting place for me to begin.)
+I just invest in the target-retirement-account for the year 2045 for myself, and 2050 for my wife, when we will both be 65.
 (The symbols for these funds are VTIVX, and VFIFX, respectfully.)

-I simply max out these retirement accounts ($5,500 each) every year and let these seeds of dollar bills I am planting in this account will grow into massive forests of money in 30 years.
+I simply max out these retirement accounts ($5,500 each) each year and forget about it.
+These seeds of dollar bills I am planting in this account will grow into massive forests of money in 30 years.
 Then, when I am ready to retire, I simply pick the fruit of $100 bills growing off these money trees to be my income.

-If you want to read further on the differences between a Roth IRA and Traditional IRA, clicking here will take you to a good article to help you decide what is right for you.
+If you want to read further on the differences between a Roth-IRA and Traditional IRA, clicking here will take you to a good article to help you decide what is right for you.
 And if you’re really a personal finance junkie, clicking here will take you to a good article by the Mad Fientist that advises how you could structure your retirement accounts if you choose to retire early in your 30’s, 40’s or 50’s.

 I like to keep my investing strategies simple.
-So I make my decision between a Roth IRA, or Individual IRA, based on the tax bracket I fall into for the year.
+So I make my decision between a Roth-IRA, or Individual-IRA, based on the tax bracket I fall into for the year.
 If I need to lower myself into a lower tax bracket, I choose a Traditional IRA.
 If I am already in the lowest tax bracket, then I choose a Roth.
 See, pretty simple right?
 Once I max this account out for the year, I forget about that money, and move on to find answers to my biggest questions in life, like how do I fulfill my purpose in life?
 How can I hear God better?
 How can I accomplish the mission I was created to live?

 PRO-TIP: Don’t get super intimidated by trying to pick out the perfect retirement account.
-If you’re feeling overwhelmed, just invest it into a target retirement account like I do, and forget it.
+If you’re feeling overwhelmed, just invest it into a target-retirement account like I do, and forget it.
 Doing SOMETHING is always better than doing NOTHING.

-Some experts would advise choosing a stock/bond percentage, like 90% stocks and 10% bond portfolio, to lower the annual maintenance fee Vanguard charges. (.16% annual maintenance fee for target date funds, to .05% annual maintenance fee if you chose to balance your bond/stock portfolio yourself with with stock funds like VTSAX, and bond funds like VBTLX.)
+Some experts would advise choosing a stock/bond percentage, like 90% stocks and 10% bond portfolio, to lower the maintenance fees Vanguard charges. (.16% annual maintenance fee for target-date-funds, compared to .05% annual maintenance fee if you chose to balance your bond/stock portfolio yourself with with stock-funds like VTSAX, and bond-funds like VBTLX.)

-But for a person like me, who is more interested in finding the answers to the deepest questions in life about meaning, purpose, and existence, rather than agonizing over tiny percentage point difference maintenance fee, I am Ok with paying the .11% higher maintenance fee to have Vanguard make those decisions for me.
+For a person like me, who is more interested in finding the answers to the deepest questions in life about meaning, purpose, and existence; rather than agonizing over tiny percentage point difference in maintenance-fees, I am Ok with paying the .11% higher maintenance fee to have Vanguard make those decisions for me.

-Do the math on this scenario.
-Even on an account worth $100,000, the annual maintenance fee would be $50 compared to $160.
-A hundred bucks a year, on a 100K account, is worth it for me not to have to worry if I am doing it right.
+Do the math on this scenario: Even in an account worth $100,000, the annual maintenance fee would be $50 compared to $160.
+A hundred bucks a year, on a $100K account, is worth it for me not to have to worry if I am doing it right.
 Once my account is above $100K, and those percentages do equal significantly larger sums, I may decide to customize my own bond/stock holding to my liking.

 But for now, I am happy to pay that extra .11% fee to invest in a target-retirement account to know that my retirement money is happy, healthy, and structured correctly.
-This is the way to grow your money seeds into an awesome money forest, and retire on a beach relaxing in the shade one day.
+This is the way to grow your money seeds into an awesome money forest, and retire on a beach relaxing in the shade one day like this: